-NOTES TO THE FINANCIAL STATEMENTS (continued) FOR THE YEAR ENDED 31 DECEMBER 2023 (All amounts expressed in RMB million unless otherwise specified)
+NOTES TO THE FINANCIAL STATEMENTS (continued) FOR THE YEAR ENDED 31 DECEMBER 2023

 - 1. Particulars of the Company's incorporated subsidiaries as of 31 December 2023 are as follows (continued): - (9) Qingdao Project Company

 Qingdao Project Company, a wholly-owned subsidiary funded by CPIC Senior Living Investment, with registered capital of RMB 227 million.
 As of 31 December 2023, the paid-up investment amount of CPIC Senior Living Investment had increased to RMB 193 million.